Last updated: Sept. 17, 2020 — (4 p.m. MDT)

 Social distancing and face coverings will be used on campus.
 Extensive cleaning procedures are also in place.

 For questions about safety precautions in student housing this fall, please visit our Housing and Resident Life website.

 For the fall semester, Weber Dining will open all dining locations in the Shepherd Union, Tracy Hall and Stewart Wasatch Hall.

 All dining employees will have a short health screening prior to working and will be wearing masks while serving food.
 Tables will be placed to allow for social distancing, among other health and safety precautions.

 All those with a valid A permit may park in any of the A lots for fall semester semester.

 All those with a valid Dee Events Center permit may park on campus in the W4 or W5 lots (north of the stadium) or catch the shuttle from University Village.

 Those students needing to access WiFi from a parking lot may park at the south end of the W4 lot.
 Students must turn off the vehicle and must remain in the vehicle.
 Vehicles parked in the lot without an occupant must have a valid parking permit.

-The shuttle service from the Dee Events Center will be discontinued at 5 p.m., Sept.
-18, for the remainder of the fall 2020 semester.
+The shuttle service from the Dee Events Center was discontinued Sept.
+18 for the remainder of the fall 2020 semester.
 Shuttle service will continue from the University Village Community Center to the library, Monday–Friday 6:30 a.m. to 8:30 p.m.
 Shuttle service will run every 15 minutes.